About Extreme John

 I made some pretty sweet cash back in the day as an affiliate marketer for other people’s products, that began to change about a year after getting that venture going and it wasn’t changing for the good.
 Many affiliate programs stopped paying or had crazy conversions, it bothered me enough to start my own membership areas in order to sell memberships online.
 That quickly became a new adventure into having affiliates via an affiliate marketing program.

-I’ve founded and operated 3 separate, and major affiliate programs.
-All built in-house with the concepts of my associates and myself.
+At one point I founded and operated 3 separate major affiliate programs at one time, all built in-house with the concepts of my associates and myself.
 Together these 3 affiliate marketing programs paid out over $2 million a year in affiliate commissions combined and generated over $4 million in revenue yearly.
 All of which was built on pennies, well actually the last of my Home Depot stocks and vacation pay to be precise.

 Small Business Owner

-Wow time flies, coming up on about 7 years now since I sold off the two affiliate programs to a private buyer.
+Wow time flies, coming up on about 9 years now since I sold off the two major affiliate programs to a private buyer.
 Craziness.

 Extreme Tan and Smoothies